 4. The human being, feelings, and willpower

-In this sense, we could say: "I think, therefore I am not".
+In this sense, we could say: "I think.
+Therefore, I am not."

 On the other hand, the idea of being human fits in perfectly with the concept of the vital impulse system.

-Likewise we have pointed out that superior animals can be considered as symbiotic macro-societies of more elemental units with their own life, like cells.
+Likewise, we have pointed out that superior animals can be considered as symbiotic macro-societies of more elemental units with their own life, like cells.

-All of the above makes us ask, "Where do we come from?
+All of the above makes us ask, "From where do we come?
 Where are we going?
 Who are we?"
-These are very difficult to answer, perhaps impossible.
-It is like asking, "Where does a state come from?
+It is very tough to answer, perhaps impossible.
+It is like asking, "From where does a state come?
 Where is a beehive going?"

 These questions are not very relevant because we are talking about organizational forms.
-To be able to respond to these questions, first we should answer precisely, "What are we?"
+To be able to respond to these questions, first, we should answer precisely, "What are we?"

-We cannot even continuously guarantee the existence of human beings from a spiritual point of view, given that, as we have seen in discussing the decision-making processes or formation of will, our different components or individual elements are not always in agreement nor do they have the same points of view or morals.
+We cannot even continuously guarantee the existence of human beings from a spiritual point of view, given that, as we have seen in discussing the decision-making processes or formation of the will, our different components or individual elements are not always in agreement nor do they have the same points of view or morals.

 4.b) The being and existence

-Human beings function differently in regards to emotions; an emotion is not decided on by the majority, rather it invades us, it takes us over…We could cite many sentences here of a religious nature from diverse religions that are especially relevant when speaking about human emotions and the spiritual nature of living beings.
+Human beings function differently in regards to emotions; emotion is not decided on by the majority.
+Instead, it invades us; it takes us over.
+We could cite many sentences here of a religious nature from diverse religions that are especially relevant when speaking about human emotions and the spiritual nature of living beings.

-So, we can say: "I feel, therefore I am".
+So, we can say: "I feel.
+Therefore I am."

 Regardless, at risk of exceeding our goals, we believe we have a dual nature –we are not the first to say so. – On the one hand, we do not exist in the classic sense of the expression, and, on the other, we exist in a dimension unknown to our intellect.